Operations - Image Watermarking

 }

 Along with the fit parameter you may also specify gravity, padding and opacity values.
-Say you'd like to fit a larger watermark, with a padding of 10px, align it to the top and make it semi-transparent by setting opacity value to 0.8:
+For instance, if you'd like to fit a larger watermark with a padding of 10px, align it to the top, and make it semi-transparent by setting the opacity value to 0.8:

 {